 Projects can be technical, strategic, or organizational.
 For example, a technical project would be finding a messaging system that suits the baseline specifications.
 An organizational project would be developing a powerful and flexible incentive structure for the baseline community.
 Both are managed and tracked in Zenhub as shown above.

-SSC Members have Github write permission, which gives them the ability to add and edit Projects, Epics and Issues, and to assign (and be assigned) work to specific Contributors.
+General Assembly Members have Github write permission, which gives them the ability to add and edit Projects, Epics and Issues, and to assign (and be assigned) work to specific Contributors.

 Your name, email, company/organization, github ID

 A one or two-sentence description of the area around which you intend to help provide leadership

 You will receive back an invitation to either a special session of the General Assembly or the next general General Assembly meeting, and you may at that time state your intention to join the team.
 If no one asks for a further review by the TSC, you are approved as a new member of the General Assembly and can begin working on your Project(s).